Endianness: Bi-endianness

 Some CPUs, such as many PowerPC processors intended for embedded use and almost all SPARC processors, allow per-page choice of endianness.

 SPARC processors since the late 1990s (SPARC v9 compliant processors) allow data endianness to be chosen with each individual instruction that loads from or stores to memory.

 The ARM architecture supports two big-endian modes, called BE-8 and BE-32.
 CPUs up to ARMv5 only support BE-32 or word-invariant mode.
-Here any naturally aligned 32-bit access works like in little-endian mode, but access to a byte or 16-bit word is redirected to the corresponding address and unaligned access is not allowed.
+Here, any naturally aligned 32-bit access works like in little-endian mode, but access to a byte or 16-bit word is redirected to the corresponding address and unaligned access is not allowed.
 ARMv6 introduces BE-8 or byte-invariant mode, where access to a single byte works as in little-endian mode, but accessing a 16-bit, 32-bit or (starting with ARMv8) 64-bit word results in a byte swap of the data.
 This simplifies unaligned memory access as well as memory-mapped access to registers other than 32-bit.

 Many processors have instructions to convert a word in a register to the opposite endianness, that is, they swap the order of the bytes in a 16-, 32- or 64-bit word.

 Recent Intel x86 and x86-64 architecture CPUs have a MOVBE instruction (Intel Core since generation 4, after Atom), which fetches a big-endian format word from memory or writes a word into memory in big-endian format.
 These processors are otherwise thoroughly little-endian.

-There are also devices which use different formats in different places.
+There are also devices that use different formats in different places.
 For instance, the BQ27421 Texas Instruments battery gauge uses the little-endian format for its registers and the big-endian format for its random-access memory.

 SPARC historically used big-endian until version 9, which is bi-endian.
-Similarly early IBM POWER processors were big-endian, but the PowerPC and Power ISA descendants are now bi-endian.
-The ARM architecture was little-endian before version 3 when it became bi-endian.
+Similarly, early IBM POWER processors were big-endian, but the PowerPC and Power ISA descendants are now bi-endian.
+The ARM architecture was little-endian before version 3, when it became bi-endian.